 - Cleaning out gutters that may have obstructions like leaves or stones from branches above them.

 If these things exist, then it is essential to fix them before an appraiser arrives at home.
 Deferred maintenance items will not play as much of a factor during this part of the process but can also affect overall home value, such as worn carpets or shag carpeting, home’s age, and home exterior.
+Whether you are using a mortgage banker vs. mortgage broker, both recommend cehcklists.

 Consider Home Improvements & Upgrades